 - top of the foot

 Your resting heart rate is the heart pumping the lowest amount of blood you need because you’re not exercising.
-If you’re sitting or lying and you’re calm, relaxed and aren’t ill, your heart rate is normally between 60 (beats per minute) and 100 (beats per minute), Stein said.
+If you’re sitting or lying and you’re calm, relaxed and aren’t ill, your heart rate is normally between 60 (beats per minute) and 100 (beats per minute).

 How Other Factors Affect Heart Rate